 Is My Betta Fish Sleeping or Dead?
 How to Tell

 You might take a look at your supposedly sleeping Betta fish and wonder why its eyes are still opening.
 Surely it could be dead?
 Chances are that it is not dead and all is well with your Betta fish.
 Sleeping with eyes open is normal because Betta fish do not have eyelids.
 One of the first signs that your Betta fish is sleeping is when it appears lifeless.
 You might stress out and think that your fish is dead.
 You will need to verify this before taking action.
 If your fish is inactive but shows minor movement in its gills and mouth, it is very much alive.
 A sleeping Betta fish will still show minor movement in these areas.
 A dead fish will not move at all.

 One of the strangest signs to look for is a slight change in the color of your fish skin.
 As it turns out, Betta fish fade a little when they are sleeping.
 Because of this, they will appear lighter in color when having a rest.
-Another sign that your Betta fish is sleeping (and not dead) is if it appears to have nestled itself into the tank plants, décor or the substrate.
-In some instances, Betta fish can turn themselves upside down, rest on its side, or turn itself into an unusual looking angle – this is normal when they are taking a nap.
+Another sign that your Betta fish is sleeping (and not dead) is if it appears to have nestled itself into the tank plants, décor, or the substrate.
+In some instances, Betta fish can turn themselves upside down, rest on their side, or turn themselves into an unusual-looking angle – this is normal when they are taking a nap.
 Just give it some time and it should become active when it is ready again.

 What Not to Do If Your Betta is Sleeping

 If you are worried that your Betta fish is looking inactive and is in a weird position or angle, there are things you might naturally want to do to check if it is alive.
 This is a natural urge, but you should resist it.
 Unfortunately, the things most people do can shock or stress the Betta fish, which can mean bad things for its health and longevity.
 Below are a few things you should never do when you are not sure if a Betta fish is sleeping or dead.
 Do not: